Footleg/sentinel/README.md

 # Sentinel Robot Controller Board
-Python libraries for the Sentinel robot controller board for the Raspberry Pi and arduino/micro controllers running Circuit Python
+Python libraries for the Sentinel robot controller board for the Raspberry Pi and micro controller boards running Circuit Python

 ## Installation